2025

 2011

-The story of Ganges was presented at the Auckland Museum as a vibrant mix of narrative, dance and folk music by Prayas performers.
+The story of the Ganges presented at Auckland Museum — narrative, dance and folk music tracing the river from Himalayan glaciers to the Bay of Bengal.

 Learn More →